 3. Ask One Meaningful Question

 Move beyond "how was your day?" (which often gets answered with "fine").
-Ask something that invites reflection:
+Ask something that invites reflection.
+Browse our 500+ questions for couples for inspiration:

 - "What made you smile today?"